adaapp/primers-portfolio-jamesspencer19/README.md

 * Create a method to convert C->F

 #### Reflection (as well as issues, challenges & resolutions)
-The biggest issue was related to testing the areas my solution failed, originally, I tested to see if it worked - however, it wasn’t until I tried to break it that I found some of the more serious issues with my design and implementation.
-For example, ...
+When completing Primer 1, I realised that it was best to declare my conversion functions separately instead of calculating the conversion when the user specified which conversion they wanted to make.
+This then made it much easier to implement the Kelvin functionality.

 ### Primer 2 - Self-service Checkout
-This challenge requires us to allow the user to enter a quantity of an item and then followed by the ‘per item’ cost.
+This challenge requires me to allow the user to enter a quantity of an item and then followed by the ‘per item’ cost.
 This process is then repeated until the quantity entered is <= 0.
 At which point three values are calculated and displayed to the user.

 To complete this challenge I broke the task down into the following steps:
 * Create a loop that repeatedly asks the user for the amount of items and the price per the item, which stops when the user enters zero.